-Data storage product - means a fully-functional storage system that supplies data storage services to clients and devices attached directly or through a network.
+Data storage product means a fully-functional storage system that supplies data storage services to clients and devices attached directly or through a network.
 Components and subsystems that are an integral part of the data storage product architecture (e.g., to provide internal communications between controllers and disks) are considered to be part of the data storage product.
-In contrast, components that are normally associated with a storage environment at the data center level (e.g. devices required for operation of an external storage area network) are not considered to be part of the data storage product.
-A data storage product may be composed of integrated storage controllers, data storage devices, embedded network elements, software, and other devices.
-A data storage product is a unique configuration of one or more stock keeping units, sold and marketed to the end user as a data storage product.
+In contrast, components that are normally associated with a storage environment at the data centre level (e.g. devices required for operation of an external storage area network) are not considered to be part of the data storage product.
+A data storage product may be composed of integrated storage controllers, data storage devices, embedded network elements, software, and other devices;